GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ## Kubernetes configuration and credentials
 Perfkit uses `kubectl` binary in order to communicate with Kubernetes cluster - you need to pass the path to `kubectl` binary using `--kubectl` flag.
-Authentication to Kubernetes cluster is done via `kubeconfig` file.
+Authentication to Kubernetes cluster is done via `kubeconfig` file (https://github.com/kubernetes/kubernetes/blob/release-1.0/docs/user-guide/kubeconfig-file.md).
 Its path is passed using `--kubeconfig` flag.

 **Image prerequisites**
 Docker instances by default doesn't allow to SSH into them.
 Thus it is important to configure your Docker image so that it has SSH server installed.
 You can rely on `https://quay.io/repository/mateusz_blaszkowski/pkb-k8s ` while creating your own image.